8-bit Personal Computer - Dismantled for reference and curiosity

-After the merger of Magnavox and Philips in 1974 Philips released the 'Philips Videopac Computer G7000' to the European market in 1978.
-The G7000 is essentially identical in function and form to the Magnovox Odyssey2 which was released for the US market.
-The main difference, bar the NTSC / PAL variation is that the G7000 does not have the big, red power button on the upper face and the action buttons are black not red.
+After the merger of Magnavox and Philips in 1974, Philips released the Philips Videopac Computer G7000 to the European market in 1978.
+The G7000 is essentially identical in function and form to the Magnovox Odyssey2 that was sold in the United States.
+The main differences, bar the NTSC / PAL variation are cosmetic.
+The G7000 doesn't have the big, red power button on the upper face and the action buttons are black not red.

 This was a brave foray into the game market bringing both a cartridge based system and a home computer to a table already crowded with Atari 2600s.
-Atari had released their 2600 a year earlier but it wasn't natively a home computer as such and in this the G7000 appealed to consumers.
+Atari had released their 2600 a year earlier but it wasn't natively a home computer and in this the G7000 appealed to consumers.

-There were a number of add-on hardware modules released for the G7000.
-As mentioned above 'The Voice' is a huge sound and speech component which sits over the whole top and cart port section of the G7000.
-There is also a chess module which incorporates a cartridge cabled to a black box which sits on top of the full length of the G7000 called the C7010.
-It basically adds additional CPU and memory to the G7000 which doesn't have enough grunt to play a worthwhile game of chess on its own.
+* There were a number of add-on hardware modules released for the G7000.
+As mentioned above 'The Voice' is a physically huge sound and speech component that sits over the whole top and cartridge port section.
+There is also a chess module that incorporates a cartridge cabled to a black box that in turn sits on top of the full length of the G7000 called the C7010.
+It basically adds additional CPU and memory to the G7000 that natively doesn't have enough grunt to play a worthwhile game of chess on its own.